Treaty Ports in China 1557-1999

 Foreign laws and customs

 Many of the foreigners, even missionaries, continued to live under their own traditions and customs with little interest or contact with the local Chinese around them.
 They set up social and sport activities just as they would do at home.
-The local Chinese provided the domestic servants.
-For police and militia, the British brought in Indians and Africans rather than using local Chinese.
+The local people just provided the domestic servants.
+For police and militia, the British brought in Indians and Africans rather than using local people.
 The glimpses of these little bubbles of Western culture within China enabled many local Chinese to appreciate both their own demeaning status but also some advantages of the foreigner's culture.
 The main language of discourse between foreigners and Chinese for the period 1750-1870 was pidgin English.
-This setup was logical in the early days when most foreigners were single men on a short posting to China (one or two years), however after about 1870 postings became permanent and whole families moved to China.
+In the early days most foreigners were single men on a short posting to China (one or two years), however after about 1870 postings became permanent and whole families moved to China and required housing and amenities.

 In the larger concessions foreigners lived in their own settlements under foreign not Chinese law.
 Churches, hotels and clubs were built and a police force formed, all financed by a local taxation system.
 Many of these brick and stone buildings survive, most notably at The Bund, Shanghai, Tianjin and Wuhan.
 In the early days many Chinese visitors came to look at the alien style of architecture being erected.
 However in the less important treaty ports, foreigners did not create their own separate area but lived among the Chinese.